Imagine yourself in the future – one hundred years from now. Yes, you are dead. But you still exist. Who are you now?

 So here we are, some time later.
 There is no new plan.
 The power of God works in us and begins to make us ready for his great future.
 Hope past the grave.
 Life changing power, right here, right now.

 Are you in God’s plan?
 Who are you?
 You can be changed.
 You can become good through Gods power in you.
 But he does not coerce.
 Never has; never will.
-Only the willing become the sons he always wanted people to be.
+Only the willing become the sons and daughters he always wanted people to be.